Pakketeretet2/rehuel/README.md

 ---------------

 <b>Non-stiff:</b>
-    DORMAND_PRINCE_54    (A good default explicit RK method (think ode45)) CASH_KARP_54         (Ditto, might be optimized later to "fail early" on moderately stiff systems)
+ -   DORMAND_PRINCE_54    A good default explicit RK method (think Matlab's ode45)
-    BOGACKI_SHAMPINE_32  (If you need less accuracy and more speed)
+ -   CASH_KARP_54         Ditto, might be optimized later to "fail early" on moderately stiff systems

-<b>Moderately stiff</b>:
+ -   BOGACKI_SHAMPINE_32  If you need less accuracy and more speed

-    It depends really.
-Try DORMAND_PRINCE_54, and monitor your RAM.
-If you are running out of RAM and/or the solution takes forever, integrate over a shorter interval.
-If the solution still takes too long, try a stiff solver.
+<b>Stiff</b>:
-    Alternatively, you can just try an IRK method and benefit from its higher accuracy too.
+ -   LOBATTO_IIIC_85  This should probably be your default stiff solver

-<b>Very stiff</b>:
+ -   LOBATTO_IIIC_43  Hypothetically faster than the 85 method but less accurate, in practice it's a bit of a wash
-    LOBATTO_IIIC_85  (this should probably be your default stiff solver) LOBATTO_IIIC_43  (faster than the 85 method but less accurate) RADAU_IIA_53     (should work decently well too)
+ -   RADAU_IIA_53     Should work decently well too

 In examples/example_equations.cpp we provide a small driver program that can apply various methods to various problems so you can get a feel for the